react-native-maps/react-native-maps/docs/installation.md

        setContentView(mReactRootView);
    }
    ```
-4. specify your Google Maps API Key in your `AndroidManifest.xml`:
+4. Specify your Google Maps API Key:
+    > To develop is recommended a ***Browser Key*** without refeer restriction.
+Go to https://console.developers.google.com/apis/credentials to check your credentials.

+Add your Api key in  `android/app/src/main/AndroidManifest.xml`:

   ```xml
   <application